Skip to main content

 Processing massive datasets

 Predictions like these are based on vast amounts of data—and evaluating it calls for comprehensive models.
-Engber is aware of the sheer scale of this challenge: “To be able to access all the relevant data at all times, we have to harmonize the different data systems used for analytics, design, production, and flight operations.”
+Ensuring access to all the relevant data at all times is a challenge, due to the need to harmonize the different data systems used for analytics, design, production, and flight operations.
 The digital thread plays a key role here as the sum of all the data that links the individual phases and disciplines.

 Customizing engines through virtualization

-That, Engber continues, is why aerodynamics and structural mechanics have been designated as key processes in designing blades for compressors.
+That is why aerodynamics and structural mechanics have been designated as key processes in designing blades for compressors.
 In the medium term, MTU wants this approach to accelerate and enhance product design as well as to reduce costs.
-“We’ll soon be in a position to automate optimization of any target variable and develop the right product for each use case,” he says.
-The field of tension for optimization always consists of the technical requirements, such as efficiency and weight, as well as the manufacturing and maintenance costs.
+In the near future, it will be possible to automate the optimization of any target variable and develop products that are suitable for each use case.
+That optimization always involves balancing the technical requirements, such as efficiency and weight, with the manufacturing and maintenance costs.
 And, of course, the product must be sufficiently robust.

 Following the digital thread

 MTU’s main focus in this area is currently still on the as-designed twin in other words, on the development processes in engineering and on data transparency between technical departments.
 In the medium term, the focus will shift more toward production and operations, which will involve the as-built and as-used twins.
-“We want to draw a map of the entire digital thread—from development to production and operations to decommissioning,” Engber explains.
+The aim is to draw a comprehensive picture of the entire digital thread—from development to production and operations to decommissioning.
 To this end, at the beginning of 2024, MTU set up a dedicated team of experts to coordinate the virtual engine agenda and drive it forward in collaboration with the various technical departments.

 MTU is receiving active support from research institutions.
 One of these is the Institute of Test and Simulation for Gas Turbines run by the German Aerospace Center (DLR), where innovations are first developed and tested on the laboratory scale before they are rolled out to the industry.